 I am a Space architect whose work on habitat designs has been awarded by NASA and private institutions and widely exhibited.
 I was the principal designer and team leader behind Marsha, a novel Mars habitat prototype awarded 1st place by NASA in the finale of the 3D Printed Habitat Challenge.
 I co-designed the NASA-awarded Mars Ice House (2015) and NASA co-developed Mars Ice Home (2017), two designs that utilized water ice as a light-transmitting shield for cosmic radiation.
 I’m an alumnus of Northeastern University's School of Architecture and Columbia University’s Graduate School of Architecture, Planning, and Preservation.
 In 2019 I became a fellow at Open Lunar Foundation and in 2020 I joined Blue Origin as Senior Space Architect to design the next generation of Space architecture.

 Deep design, like science, rests on a foundation of inquiry rather than certainty.
 There are often many valid answers.
-My experience has taught me that something special emerges when we put as much effort into formulating questions as we do looking for answers.
+Good things happen when we put effort into formulating the questions.